DonChong2000/TodayILearn/02.Programming/SAA-C03 AWS Solution Architect Associate/Planning/Outline Exam.md

- - Multiple choice and Multiple response (multiple correct ans) only
+ - Multiple choice and Multiple response (2 of 5 correct) only
  - no penalty for guessing
  - Total 65 questions, 15 unscored questions but not identified
  - Pass or fail exam